2-positive contractive projections on noncommutative $\mathrm{L}^p$-spaces: A local description of 2-positive contractive projections

-Using the unicity of $\E_h$ given by Theorem \ref{Th-relevement-cp}, we infer that $\E_h^2=\E_h$, i.e. $\E_h$ is a projection.
-Moreover $\E_h$ is unital (since $Ph=h$).
-Since $\E_h$ is in addition a 2-positive contraction, we deduce by Proposition \ref{Proj-cp-VNA} that $N_h \ov{\mathrm{def}}{=}\Ran \E_h$ is a sub-von Neumann algebra of $M_h$ and that $\E_h$ is a conditional expectation from $M_h$ onto $N_h$. \end{proof}
+Using the uniqueness of $\E$ given by Theorem \ref{Th-relevement-cp}, we infer that $\E^2=\E$, i.e.~$\E$ is a projection.
+Since $\E$ is in addition a 2-positive contraction, we deduce by Proposition \ref{Proj-cp-VNA} that $\cal{N} \ov{\mathrm{def}}{=} \Ran \E$ is a von Neumann subalgebra of $\cal{M}_h$ and that $\E$ is a conditional expectation from $\cal{M}_h$ onto $\cal{N}$. \end{proof}